Zywave/booster/src/_areas/design-system/patterns/layouts.md

 Because of the nature of card containers, they are ideal for flexible layouts.
 As the viewport gets smaller, cards should react appropriately to fit.

-* Cards should stack, creating a organized way for users to scroll through the content.
+* Cards should stack, creating an organized way for users to scroll through the content.
 * Left and right margin is removed to maximize room for the card's content.
 * Corner radius is removed.
 * At least 10px is required between cards.